AnderGray/BivariateCopulas.jl/README.md

   * Frank (s is real; -inf for W, 0 for π, inf for M)
   * Clayton (t>=-1; -1 for W, 0 for π and inf for M)

+Any possible multivariate dependence can be encoded in a [copula](https://en.wikipedia.org/wiki/Copula_(probability_theory)).
+Copulas, sometimes called dependency functions, are a joint cdf with standard uniform marginals, and are a way to model dependency independently of marginal distributions.
+Most probabilistic dependence problems can be reduced to copulas.

 ## Installation

 This is not yet a registered julia package.
 However this package may be installed using the Julia package manager: